The quality of greenhouse gas (GHG) inventories relies on the integrity of the methodologies used,

 inventories.
 Frequently asked questions as well as resources and tooling for the updated CRF Reporter

 software can be accessed here.
 Should

 you have any questions or need technical assistance regarding the CRF Reporter, please contact us

 through the user-support function integrated within the CRF Reporter or via email to firstname.lastname@example.org.

 Annual inventory submissions under the Convention and supplementary information required under

-Article 7, paragraph 1, of the Kyoto Protocol, should be uploaded to the UNFCCC secretariat using the
+Article 7, paragraph 1, of the Kyoto Protocol, should be uploaded to the UNFCCC secretariat through

-Questions relating to the use of the submission portal should be addressed to: GHGINVAI@unfccc.int.
+Questions relating to the submission process should be addressed to: GHGINVAI@unfccc.int.